frankdev14/penguin_toolkit/Fedora_PostInstall.md

 9 - Setup all web pages and login into all your accounts.
 10 - Put my ".zshrc" config file into your home directory and open it.
 Install all zsh plugins that you dont have in my zsh config and restart the shell.
 11 - Dont forget configure your system like displays, language, etc.
+12 - Disable sysctl kernel mitigations for a high performance gaming.
+13 - Install gamescope and check if you have installed falcond from Pika OS.s
 ~~~

 ## With that, my Fedora is ready for everyday use!
 Now I can customize KDE and make it my own!